Methylphenidate (Ritalin | Concerta)- Mechanism of Action, Side Effects and Dosing

 - Each modified-release, hard-gelatin capsule contains half the dose as immediate-release beads and the remaining half of the dose as enteric-coated, delayed-release beads.
 This provides an immediate release of methylphenidate followed by a delayed release of methylphenidate.

 - Duration of action – 6-8 hours

 - The capsules may be administered with or without food.
-A high fat breakfast may slow the rate of absorption and therefore onset of action.
+A high-fat breakfast may slow the rate of absorption and, therefore, the onset of action.

 - Product information from TGA.

 The recommended dose of Ritalin LA should be equal to the total daily dose of the immediate-release formulation, not exceeding a total dose of 60 mg in children and 80 mg in adults.

 - Methylphenidate XR (Concerta) uses an osmotic release oral system (OROS) which has an osmotic pump mechanism that creates an ascending profile of MPH in the blood, providing effective treatment for up to 10 to 12 hours.

 - Approximately 25% of the methylphenidate is delivered immediately, with the remaining 75% released gradually for sustained symptomatic relief.

 - The immediate-release component leads to the first peak plasma concentration about 1–2 h following the ingestion.